Karnataka elections 2018: Why the BSP has a chance to win Kollegal?

 BSP's N. Mahesh was in second place in the last assembly elections.
 In 2013, S.Jayanna of Congress defeated N. Mahesh by over 10,000 votes.
 Jayanna polled 47,402 votes, ie 32.36 per cent of vote share and Mahesh secured 37209 votes, 25.40 per cent.
 N. Chamaraju of JD(S) was polled mere 4392 votes with 3.00 per cent.

-This year, the alliance between prime minister HD Deve Gowda's Janata Dal (Secular) and Mayawati's BSP may be a big boost for the BSP.
+This year, the alliance between former prime minister HD Deve Gowda's Janata Dal (Secular) and Mayawati's BSP may be a big boost for the BSP.
 But the alliance may not help Mahesh in Kollegal because the JD (S) has negligible Vokkaliga votes.
 Even if BSP's Mahesh gets 3 per cent Vokkaliga votes, he may not match the winning margin.

 According to psephologist Mahadeva Prakash, N Mahesh is very strong in Kollegal.
 He has organised the party very well.
 He may win this time.
 Also, BJP has its advantage, if former MLA Nanjunda Swamy contests the elections.
 He will garner Dalit votes and may get Lingayat, backward classes votes which is crucial for the winning election.